 Seher Atamturktur received her Ph.D from Rutgers University, Newark In 1995.
 Her research focused on neuroscience, specifically the Effects of the Neuromodulators on the Synaptic Plasticity.

-Currently, she is the PI and the director of the $5 M, NSF S-STEM Grant “Developing a Growth Mindset Model to Build Resiliency in STEM students” Award # 1833852.
-The NSF S-STEM program supports the retention and graduation of high-achieving, low-income students with demonstrated financial need.
-She is also the Co-PI of the NYC Graduate Grant “Developing AS in Health Sciences Degree”.
+Currently, she is the PI and the director of the $5 M, NSF S-STEM Grant “Developing a Growth Mindset Model to Build Resiliency in STEM students” Award # 1833852 and the $400K CSTEP Grant.
+Both programs support the retention and graduation of high-achieving, low-income students with demonstrated financial need.
+She was also the Co-PI of the NYC Graduate Grant “Developing AS in Health Sciences Degree”.
 The aim of this grant is to complement and expand student career options in health-related curriculums currently offered at BCC.
-She has been working with her team to develop the curriculum for this new program.
+She worked with her team to develop the curriculum for this new program.

+Currently she is serving as the STEM Director and the Academic Assessment Manager.
+She is also a co-founder and the chair of the STEM Advisory Board.
 She also served on BCC Senate, Academic Review Committee, college Governance and Elections Committee, Middle States Steering Committee, department P&B Committee among many other committees.
-She is also a co-founder and the chair of the STEM Advisory Boa